tropicbliss/Custom_ROM_Building_Guide/README.md

 ## Building A Custom ROM For Any Device

+Note: It is highly recommended to read the entire guide from start to finish and not to jump to this part straight away.

 When I say any device, I mean any device that has their device, kernel, and proprietary binaries made public.
 Use Google to search for the device tree, kernel tree, and the proprietary binaries of the device you want to build for.
 For example, this are the links to the repositories for the OnePlus 6:

 Device tree: https://github.com/LineageOS/android_device_oneplus_enchilada.git